WGN-TV: News department history

-The late newscast was moved into prime time on March 10, 1980, concurrently becoming known as The Nine O'Clock News (later retitled WGN News at Nine in May 1993, as part of a uniform retitling of its newscasts under the WGN News moniker used in some promotions and report sign-offs since 1981).
-The shift to the 9 p.m. hour briefly made it the first hour-long prime time newscast in the Midwest and, for its first seven years in that slot, it was the Chicago market's only local television newscast at 9 p.m.
-Initially airing five nights a week for one hour, the revamped weeknight-only newscast was first anchored by the prior NewsNine team of Drury, Skilling, sports anchor Bill Frink and commentator Len O'Connor.
-On June 9 of that year, the program switched to a hybrid local-national format that incorporated the Independent Network News (INN)—a Tribune-syndicated nightly news program, later retitled INN: The Independent News in September 1984 and USA Tonight in January 1987, originating from New York sister station WPIX—in place of the locally produced segments that had occupied the 9:30 p.m. half-hour since the March format change.
-After briefly being relegated to weeknights following the shift to prime time, half-hour weekend editions of the 9 p.m. broadcast were added on October 4, 1980, anchored originally by Larry Roderick and Robert Jordan.
-By 1985, Drury (who returned to his previous role as main co-anchor at WLS-TV in late 1984) and Denise Cannon (who became the former's co-anchor in 1981 and departed at the end of 1984) were succeeded as principal anchors by Rick Rosenthal and Pat Harvey.
+The late newscast was moved into prime time on March 10, 1980, becoming known as The Nine O'Clock News and from May 1993 as WGN News at Nine, as part of a uniform retitling of its newscasts under the WGN News moniker used since 1981.
+The shift to the 9 p.m. hour briefly made it the first hour-long prime time newscast in the Midwest and, for its first seven years, it was the Chicago market's only 9 p.m. local television newscast.
+Initially airing five nights a week, the revamped weeknight-only newscast was first anchored by Drury, Skilling, sports anchor Bill Frink, and commentator Len O'Connor.
+On June 9 of that year, the program switched to a hybrid local–national format that incorporated Independent Network News (INN)—a Tribune-syndicated nightly news program that was later retitled INN: The Independent News in September 1984 and USA Tonight in January 1987, originating from New York sister station WPIX.
+This replaced the locally produced segments that had occupied the 9:30 p.m. half-hour since the March format change.
+After briefly being confined to weeknights following the rescheduling, half-hour weekend editions of the 9 p.m. broadcast were added on October 4, 1980, anchored originally by Larry Roderick and Robert Jordan.
+By 1985, Drury—who returned to his previous role as main co-anchor at WLS-TV in late 1984—and Denise Cannon, who became the former's co-anchor in 1981 and departed at the end of 1984, were succeeded as principal anchors by Rick Rosenthal and Pat Harvey.